 24. Enjoy Trang Tien Ice-Cream

 Trang Tien ice-cream is one of the most popular foods in Hanoi.
 Everyone who ever tries eating it will love it.
 That is the reason why Trang Tien ice-cream shops are always crowded with children and adults, Vietnamese citizens and foreign tourists.
-If you come to this city, do not miss the chance to enjoy Trang Tien ice-cream, one of the best indoor and outdoor activities in Hanoi, Vietnam.
+If you come to this city, do not miss the chance to enjoy Trang Tien ice-cream, one of the best indoor and outdoor things to do in Hanoi

 Ice-cream in Trang Tien